AliyanJabbar/todo_aws/README.md

 ---

-## Command to run server with https
+## Create self-signed certificate with openssl for Https protocol

-I have used openssl to get my https ssl but this is not verified as this is made by me 😁.
+I have used openssl to get my https protocol but this is not verified as this is made by me 😁.
 **for this command to run properly you must enable custom TCP in security group of you ec2 with the port 8443**

 for self-signed certificate: